 Cause: A device connected in the WSD chain has interrupted the signal line (e.g. a surge protective device) or the bypass ex works has been removed and no trigger device has been installed.
-Display: On the inverter website in the "System" \rightarrow "Event Log" menu or in the user menu under "Notifications" or in Fronius Solar.web.
+Display: On the inverter website in the "System" $\rightarrow$ "Event Log" menu or in the user menu under "Notifications" or in Fronius Solar.web.
 Remedy: If the SPD surge protective device is triggered, the inverter must be repaired by an authorised specialist.
 OR: Install the bypass ex works or a trigger device.
 OR: Set the WSD (wired shutdown) switch to position 1 (WSD primary device).
-Danger du ARNING! ue to work that has been carried out incorrectly. esult in serious injury and damage to property.
+ARNING!

 - Installing and connecting a surge protective device (SPD) must only be carried out by service personnel trained by Fronius and only within the scope of the respective technical regulations.
-Follow the safety rules. - ►
+Follow the safety rules.

+- ►

 Technical data

-Fronius Symo GEN24 6.0 / 6.0 Plus
+Fronius Primo GEN24 3.0 / 3.0 Plus